 Want to delve deeper into the private scholarship process?
-Check out The Scholarship System, run by our friend Jocelyn, who paid her own way through college with 6-figures in private scholarships.
+Check out the resources at The Scholarship System, run by our friend Jocelyn, who paid her own way through college with 6-figures in private scholarships.

 2. Apply to Schools That Are a Good Fit

 Fit, fit, fit.
 We will continue to bang this drum until the drum breaks, and then we’ll just get a new one.